NilPointer-Software/bdfd-wiki/src/bdscript/createChannel.md

 ```

 ### Breakdown
 - `name` - The name to give this channel.

-It cannot exceed more than 100 characters.
+    > 📝 Channel names can have a maximum of upto 100 characters.
 - `type` - The channel type.
 Channel types:
   - `category`
   - `text`